 R19 (Vertical authorization and user assignment).
 Usually, human activities are associated with actor expressions (e.g., user roles).
 We denote this as horizontal authorization.
 Users who may work on respective activities are determined at runtime based on these expressions.
-For object-aware processes, however, the selection of potential actors should not only depend on the activity itself, but also on the object instance processed by it.
+For object-aware processes, however, the selection of potential actors should not only depend on the activity itself, but also on the object instance processed by it (Rosemann & zur Mühlen, 1997; Rosemann & zur Mühlen, 2004).
 We denote this as vertical authorization.

-Example 19: A personnel officer may perform activity make decision only for applications for which the name of applicants starts with a letter between 'A' and 'L', while another officer may perform this activity for applicants whose name starts with a letter between 'M' und 'Z'.
+Example 19a: A personnel officer may perform activity make decision only for applications for which the name of applicants starts with a letter between 'A' and 'L', while another officer may perform this activity for applicants whose name starts with a letter between 'M' und 'Z'.